hyperledger-solang/solang/docs/installing.rst

 your distribution llvm packages, or compile your own.
 Compiling your own is helpful if you want to do Solang development.

-Any release from llvm 8.0 onwards, with the WebAssembly target enabled, should work.
+Any build of llvm 8.0, with the WebAssembly target enabled, should work.
 Note that you will also need clang; the Solidity standard library is written in C, and is compiled to wasm by clang.
 The version of clang *must* be the same as the version of llvm.

 Installing LLVM on Ubuntu